-The Ph.D. candidate goes through regular evaluation and takes part in two compulsory student workshops within first two years of studies.
+The Ph.D. candidate goes through regular evaluation and takes part in Student Scientific Conference FA in summer semestr first year of studies.
 Successful completion of the final State Doctoral Examination is pre-requisite for the presentation and defence of the Doctoral Thesis.

 General Description Doctoral Study Programme in English

 Accreditation and Study Branches The Faculty of Architecture in coherence with Act 111/1998 coll. on Higher Education, sec.
 47, renders doctoral study programmes (DS) in the accredited study programmes Architecture and Urbanism and Design for the admitted master study graduates, in the following fields of study:

 Architecture, Theory and Creation

 Doctoral students studying at CTU are, for the duration of their studies, classified as regular tertiary students, with all associated rights and responsibilities.
 Doctoral study at CTU in Prague is pursuant to Act 111/1998 coll., in accordance with the Rules of Doctoral Study, Study and Examination Code for Students of the Czech Technical University in Prague, and the guidelines of individual faculties and institutes.
 Detailed information is included in the Study and Examination Regulations for Students of the CTU in Prague, Part 4 – “Studies in Doctoral Degree Programmes“.